zammad/zammad-admin-documentation/manage-users.rst

    "READ", "Read only access to the tickets and entries of this group."
    "CREATE", "Right to create tickets or entries in this group."
-   "CHANGE", "Right to change the attributes of tickets or entries or areas that belong to this group."
+   "CHANGE", "Right to change the attributes of tickets, entries or areas that belong to this group."
    "OVERVIEW", "Right to see tickets in the overviews.
 A view of the ticket details is not possible."
    "FULL", "Right to create, read, change and see tickets in the overviews."